 1. Relationships, sex and health education (RSHE) Our relationships, sex and health education (RSHE) guidance supports schools to build a curriculum that reflects diversity of views and backgrounds.
 It encourages respect for others and teaches young people about healthy relationships.
 RSHE includes teaching about bullying, positive friendships, and equality.
 For example, young people might learn about different.....Read the new post: https://educationhub.blog.gov.uk/2023/11/13/anti-bullying-week-2023-5-ways-we-support-schools-to-deal-with-bullying/

 This assembly explores some of differences that exist within the LGBT community.
 It draws on what we know of young trans people's experiences in schools in the UK today, as shown in the 2017 School Report, and seeks to empower schools to tackle this type of bullying head on.
 It also aims to dispel common myths and misconceptions.

-A Process Guide for Staff to Implement in School - a whole school approach is where every person who is part of a school, irrespective of their position, is not only aware of the school's approach to tackling bullying, but participates in its deliver.
+A Process Guide for Staff to Implement in School - A whole school approach is where every person who is part of a school, irrespective of their position, is not only aware of the school's approach to tackling bullying, but participates in its delivery.
 All attempts to adopt a whole school approach would require participation and involvement from every member of the school community; everybody has a role to play.
-CLICK ON THE TITLE ABOVE TO DOWNLOAD THE GUIDANCE

 Work has been initiated within the county to improve the provision for responding to bullying within our educational settings.
 By utilising the data from the Gloucestershire Online Pupil Survey, individual schools have used this information to inform the construction of an effective anti-bullying policy, working alongside the safeguarding measures in place within the school.